mike-ward/mike-ward.github.io/_posts/2006-09-11-tiny-trick-for-viewstate-backed-properties.md

 ---
 layout: post
-title:  Tiny Trick for ViewState Backed Properties
+title: 'Tiny Trick for ViewState Backed Properties'
 ---
 Phil Haacked's blog has an excellent article on using [the null coalescing operator with value types](http://haacked.com/archive/2006/08/07/TinyTrickForViewStateBackedProperties.aspx).
 I ran into to this very issue just the other night and like Phil quickly gave up.
 To summarize the trick.